 - As mentioned before the tart can be made in two round pie dishes instead of one large dish.
 I have even used a cupcake tin before – fill the cupcake cavities about halfway with batter.
 Pack a few pieces of apple on each cupcake.
 Bake for 15 – 20 minutes and top with syrup as usual.

 - Talking about the syrup – that is actually the best part of the recipe.
 The cake batter rises up through the apple pieces and then the sweet, creamy syrup soaks into the cake (like a Malva pudding or American poke cake).
 I used to leave the cake in the oven for a few extra minutes as I have a friend who particularly loved the harder, slightly over-browned corner pieces that soaks up the most syrup!
 And if it looks as if you might have too much syrup for the cake, pour it into a serving jug and serve with the cake – I guarantee there will be none left afterwards!

 - The original recipe called for ground ginger the be sprinkled over the apples before baking.
 I love the slightly spicy taste of the ginger as that is how I have eaten it many times, but cinnamon and apple is a great flavour combination and makes a perfect match too.

-- The unsweetened pie apples in the recipe is probably an indication of how old fashioned this recipe is.
-I still use tinned pie apples though as it is not so sweet (the syrup brings a lot of sweetness to the cake) and you can easily keep the tins in the cupboard for Apple Cake to be made at a moment’s notice.
+- The unsweetened pie apples in the recipe is probably an indication of how old-fashioned this recipe is.
+I still use tinned pie apples though as it is not so sweet (the syrup brings a lot of sweetness to the cake) and you can easily keep the tins in the cupboard for Apple Tart to be made at a moment’s notice.
 That said, I am positive that fresh apples, fresh or tinned pears, peach pieces or even blueberries will all make for a delicious variation.